wikiZ/RedGuard/README.md

 ```

 **P.S.
 You can use the parameter command to modify the configuration file.
-Of course, I think it may be more convenient to modify it manually with vim. **
+Of course, I think it may be more convenient to modify it manually with vim.**

 # 0x03 Tool usage

 ## basic interception

 If you directly access the port of the reverse proxy, the interception rule will be triggered.
-Here you can see the root directory of the client request through the output log, but because the request process does not carry the requested credentials, that is, the correct HOST request header So the basic interception rule is triggered, and the traffic is redirected to https://360.net
+Here you can see the root directory of the client request through the output log, but because the request does not carry the requested credentials that is the correct HOST request header, the basic interception rule is triggered, and the traffic is redirected to <https://360.net>

-Here, in order to facilitate the display of the output effect, the actual use can be run in the background through `nohup ./RedGuard &`.
+Here is just a demonstration of the output, the actual use can be run in the background through `nohup ./RedGuard &`.

 ![1653130661(1).png](https://github.com/wikiZ/RedGuardImage/raw/main/1656309416534.png)